 Have you really been to Egypt if you don’t visit the Giza Pyramids?
 The Great Pyramid is one of the seven wonders of the world – the oldest and the only one still standing.
 The three pyramids located at Giza are still revealing their secrets.
 Tickets are required to enter the pyramid complex and I’d recommend purchasing an extra ticket to enter one of the pyramids.

 The passages are steep, dim, and dusty and the resulting tombs are empty, having been robbed centuries before.
 But the experience makes you feel a bit like Indiana Jones in Disneyland as you enter the small hot entryway in the rock and explore the galleries, while surrounded by others doing the same.
+Keep in mind, entry is not recommended if you have asthma or claustrophobia.

-Finally pay your respects to the Great Spinx, the broken-nosed half lion, half pharaoh crouching sentinel in front of the pyramids.
+Finally, pay your respects to the Great Spinx, the broken-nosed half-lion, half-pharaoh crouching sentinel in front of the pyramids.
 Before wandering the temple, walk up in front of the seats set up for a night-light show.
-Here you’ll find the perfect spot away from the crowds to drink in the view and memorialize your visit.
+Here, you’ll find the perfect spot away from the crowds to drink in the view and memorialize your visit.

 The Egyptian Museum